 Energy autonomy: becoming a sustainable producer of electricity

 Securing your own personal power supply can be achieved relatively easily with the installation of a private photovoltaic-battery system – where homeowners can “tank up” on free electricity directly from the sun.
 However, there is a risk of low yield in Germany, possibly too small to cover one’s own electricity needs, due to the region experiencing less sunny spells and real energy autonomy only achievable if electricity is also available during the night.
-Upgrading the photovoltaic-battery system with an energy storage device, for example a back-up-capable RESU battery product from LG Chem, is the perfect solution.
+Upgrading the photovoltaic-battery system with an energy storage device, for example a back-up-capable RESU battery product from LG Energy Solution, is the perfect solution.
 While the device takes over the energy supply seamlessly, a reliable inverter provides energy management and sufficient battery charging via PV modules.

 By installing a photovoltaic-battery system, the homeowner becomes a power generator, so to speak.
 Many people decide to install such a system for two reasons: First, generating electricity from solar energy is a very sustainable and ecologically friendly way to reduce your own carbon footprint and produce ecologically valuable electricity.
 The second argument is to achieve autonomy and independence with their own at-home power supply.
 With sufficient storage of the self-generated electricity, power outages are much easier to cope with.
 In this case, critical household appliances, like a fully loaded refrigerator or freezer, can continue to operate reliably even in the event of power failure, which eliminates the risk of essential and sometimes expensive food going bad at no fault of one’s own.